 Even if an attorney is willing to work for free (also known as "pro bono"), there are always costs associated with bringing a personal injury lawsuit.
 These costs can include:

-For example, let's say you win your case after trial and the jury awards you $100,000.
-Your litigation costs are $15,000 and your attorney's contingency fee percentage is 30%.
-If you pay for litigation costs before your attorney takes the contingency fee percentage, your attorney gets $25,500 (30% of $85,000) and you get $59,500 ($85,000 - $25,500).
+If litigation costs are deducted before your attorney takes the contingency fee percentage, your attorney gets $25,500 (30% of $85,000) and you get $59,500 ($85,000 minus $25,500).

-But if you pay for litigation costs after your attorney takes the contingency fee percentage, your attorney gets $30,000 (30% of $100,000) and you get $55,000 ($70,000 - $15,000).
-The timing of litigation cost payments results in a $4,500 difference.
+But if litigation costs are deducted after your attorney takes the contingency fee percentage, your attorney gets $30,000 (30% of $100,000) and you get $55,000 ($70,000 minus $15,000).
+In this example, the timing of litigation cost payments results in a $4,500 difference.

-Two common variations of the traditional contingency fee arrangement are contingency hourly and mixed hourly-contingent.
+In addition to the "sliding scale" we discussed earlier, two common variations of the traditional contingency fee arrangement are contingency hourly and mixed hourly-contingent.

 The contingency hourly arrangement is typically only used when your lawsuit is subject to laws that allow the winning side to recover attorney's fees from the losing side.